daysofwonder/asmodeenet_sso_js/README.md

  * `width` of the popup or of the iframe.
 Optional, default: 475px.
 Only makes sense for popup and iframe modes.
  * `height` of the popup or of the iframe.
 Optional, default: 500px.
 Only makes sense for popup and iframe modes.
  * `locale` Redirect to this specific locale on the Asmodee.net server.
 (Authorized locales are `de`, `en`, `es`, `fr` and `it`.
 The default if you give an other locale is `en`)
+ * `extraparam` Add extra parameter, not linked to OpenIDConnect to be send to the AsmoConnect server for special usage

  All these parameters are optional.